matgrand/LAB2_control_lab_2021/README.md

 # Instructions: modifying files, importing changes...

--On the "Project" section you shuld spot the "Source control" section, if you don't see the project section double click on the .prj file.
+On the "Project" section you shuld spot the "Source control" section, if you don't see the project section double click on the .prj file.

 -To add a file to the project copy it into the project folder and right click on it > source control > add to git (the commit and push/pull).